-- Be given a written explanation of the allegations and the hearing process; - Have access to evidentiary material in advance of the hearing; - Be present during the entire live hearing or be fully aware of the process. used in a non-live hearing; - Be accompanied by an advisor during the hearing.
+- Be given a written explanation of the allegations and the hearing process; - Have access to evidentiary material in advance of the hearing; - Be present during or be fully aware of the process.; - Be accompanied by an advisor during the hearing.
 The advisor is limited to advising the student and may not present the case, or make statements during the proceedings.
-Students should provide district with the name and contact information for the student's advisor as soon as practical but at least three (3) calendar days prior to the hearing; - Be given a timely hearinglive or non-live hearing; - Be assured of exclusion of evidence of the victim's past sexual history from discussion during the hearing.
-The past sexual history of the victim with persons other than the respondent shall be presumed irrelevant; - Be permitted to clarify that evidence of a prior consensual dating or sexual relationship between the parties by itself does not imply consent (remember students cannot consent to sexual harassment) or preclude a finding of sexual harassment; - Be provided written notification of the outcome of the hearing including any sanctions, remedies/accommodations for the complainant, additional remedies for the school community;

-Be provided written notification of any external counseling services that may be • available;
+Students should provide district with the name and contact information for the student's advisor as soon as practical but at least three (3) calendar days prior to the hearing; - Be given a timely hearing; - Be assured of exclusion of evidence of the victim's past sexual history from discussion during the hearing.
+The past sexual history of the victim with persons other than the respondent shall be presumed irrelevant; - Be permitted to clarify that evidence of a prior consensual dating or sexual relationship between the parties by itself does not imply consent (remember students cannot consent to sexual harassment) or preclude a finding of sexual harassment: - Be provided written notification of the outcome of the hearing including any sanctions, remedies/accommodations for the complainant, additional remedies for the school community; - Be provided written notification of any external counseling services that may be available:

-- Be provided written notification of options for changing academic, extracurricular, transportation, school-site, or work-site situations, if reasonable; - Be provided written notification of an avenue for appeal. •
+- Be provided written notification of options for changing academic, extracurricular, transportation, school-site, or work-site situations, if reasonable; - Be provided written notification of an avenue for appeal.